OpenVPN/openvpn3-linux/docs/man/openvpn2.1.rst

                       finalize within SEC seconds handshake initiation by any peer.
 (Default 60 seconds)

---http-proxy [SRV PORT [auth] [auth-method]]
+--http-proxy ARGS
-                      Connect to a remote host via an HTTPproxy at address SRV and port PORT.
-See manual for auth details
+                      Connect to a remote host via a specified HTTP proxy.
+                      This option takes 2 mandatory options, SERVER and PORT, which defines the HTTP proxy and port to use.

+                      Optional arguments are AUTH-FLAG which can be *auto-nct* which enables clear-text passwords to be used.

+                      OpenVPN 2.x also adds an optional AUTH-METHOD flag as the last argument, this is auto-detected in OpenVPN 3.

 --http-proxy-user-pass FILE
                       Fetch HTTP proxy credentials from FILE

---ifconfig LOCAL NETMASK LOCAL NETMASK
-                      Configure TUN/TAP device with LOCAL for local IPv4 address with netmask NETMASK

---ifconfig-ipv6 [LOCAL [REMOTE_ENDP] [LOCAL [REMOTE_ENDP] ...]]
+--ifconfig ARGS
-                      Configure TUN/TAP device with LOCAL for local IPv6 address and REMOTE_ENDP as the remote end-point
+                      Configures the TUN/TAP device for IPv4.
+This option takes two mandatory arguments, the IPv4 address to use and the netmask for the network.

+--ifconfig-ipv6 ARGS
+                      Configures the TUN/TAP device for IPv6.
+This option takes one mandatory argument, the IPv6 address including its PREFIX.
+An optional REMOTE_ENDPOINT can be given at the end.

---inactive [SECS [BYTES]]
+--inactive ARGS
-                      Exit after n seconds of activity on TUN/TAP device.
-If BYTES is added, if bytes on the device is less than BYTES the tunnel will also exit

---keepalive P_SECS R_SECS P_SECS R_SECS
-                      Ping remote every P_SECS second and restart tunnel if no response within R_SECS seconds
+                      This option takes one mandatory argument, SECONDS, which defines how many seconds the tunnel can idle before disconnecting.
+An optional BYTES argument can be added which also takes the number of bytes passed over the tunnel within SECONDS of inactivity.
+The traffic must be higher than this minimum BYTES to keep the tunnel alive.

+--keepalive ARGS
+                      Instructs the client to ping the server over the OpenVPN Control Channel every PING_SECONDS.
+An optional argument defines, RECONNECT_SECONDS how long it should go before the client should attempt to reconnect if there is no response from the server.

 --key FILE            Local private key in .pem format